top of page

 Fire.jpg

-What is The Fire Door Inspection Scheme?
+What is The Fire Door Inspection Scheme (FDIS)?

 Key Components of the FDIS:

-5. Online Documentation and Report Storage:
+4. Secure Online Documentation and Traceability:

-7. Identification of Remedial Work:
+7. Early Identification of Defects and Remedial Requirements:

 Call us now for to find out more about our fire door inspection and reports services